 To Catch a Thief appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc.
-Across the board, this was a pleasing image.
+Though erratic, this became a mostly positive presentation.

 In terms of audio, the disc threw in a reworked Dolby TrueHD 5.1 soundtrack.
 While not a splendid soundfield, the film came with a moderately engaging mix.

 Music exhibited acceptable stereo spread, and effects broadened on occasion.
 While a fair amount of the action felt fairly “centered”, the mix managed to spread out fairly well at times.

 For instance, street and driving scenes offered a nice sense of movement, and those on the water expanded sonic horizons in a pleasing manner.
 A fireworks displayed boasted nice activity in the surrounds, too, While nothing here excelled, the soundscape felt engaging enough.

 Audio quality was dated but fine.
 Dialogue showed a lot of looping, and some revoiced actors created minor distractions.

 Those issues always existed, of course, so I couldn’t fault the Blu-ray for these choices.
 Despite some dull speech at times, the lines usually felt fairly natural, and they always remained intelligible.

 Music lacked much range, but the score seemed reasonably lush, and effects followed suit.
 Though those elements didn’t betray a lot of real impact, they felt acceptably accurate and lacked notable distortion.
 Given the movie’s age, this was a more than adequate remix.

 How did the 2020 “Paramount Presents” Blu-ray compare to the original 2012 Blu-ray?
 There’s a complicated topic.

 As we look at audio, on one hand, the 2020 BD’s 5.1 mix worked much better than the 2012 disc’s 2.0 track.
 The former opened up matters in a more engaging manner and it showed superior sound quality.